 Titanium dioxide or TiO2 is a naturally occurring mineral that is mined for the earth.
 The element is present in different crystalline forms such as anatase and rutile.
 It is processed and refined into a powder so it can be added to food.

-Titanium dioxide is white in color and is used to enhance the sheen and color of certain foods.
-It is most notably used to brighten the color of foods like dairy products, sweets and glazes.
+Titanium dioxide is white in colour and is used to enhance the sheen and colour of certain foods.
+It is most notably used to brighten the colour of foods like dairy products, sweets and glazes.
 It is also used in foods that are sensitive to UV light.
 You can add a small amount of titanium dioxide to increase shelf life of food and prevent it from spoilage.

-Carbon black, also known as vegetable black is produced for carbonized vegetables.
+Carbon black, also known as vegetable black is produced for carbonised vegetables.
 The chemical formula for this special ingredient is C3, which means it is pure carbon.
-This element is used to give a black or grey color appearance to ashes or coatings.
+This element is used to give a black or grey colour appearance to ashes or coatings.

 A lot of controversy surrounds both these special ingredients.
-But when used in the right way and in recommended dosage, they can help enhance the color of almost anything.
+But when used in the right way and in recommended dosage, they can help enhance the colour of almost anything.